 (Her cookbooks are found on her

 Caroline wrote and published a picture book about her journey into becoming a professional cook, channeled through a spunky little girl named Charlie, in Charlie the Cook (2018).
 Click here to see what people have said about it.
 Caroline also wrote and published another picture book for children’s bereavement groups about the everlasting love of a dying parent, based on what she was telling her two young sons as she was told she was dying of brain cancer.
 It is called Everlasting Creature (limited edition, 2018) and was produced for the local Seattle charity Safe Crossings as a resource for the families it serves.
 Rodale Kids books, a part of Random House book publishers in New York, loved the story so much that they wanted to tell it again, call it Lasting Love, and help it find its way to more kids who need him.
-Look for it on August 20, 2019 wherever books are sold.
-(Preorder here.)
+Released on August 20, 2019.
+Click here for a variety of online retailers.

 Caroline was diagnosed with a 7 cm brain tumor on February 17, 2017.
 She was diagnosed and operated on within a week, then in yet another week told that her tumor was aggressive, cancerous and gave her an upshot of a year to live based on statistics.
 She was 32 at the time of diagnosis, in otherwise good health, with a four-year-old and a